This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 This difference reflects the seasonal feeling of spring and autumn, and symbolizes Japan's food culture that is in harmony with nature.

-On the Vernal Equinox, it is important to offer botamochi to ancestors and take the time to deeply feel its meaning.
+It is important to take time to deeply feel its meaning.

 The Vernal Equinox is an important day to reaffirm our respect for nature and living things .

-It also has a deep significance as a day to honor ancestors, and is a day to strengthen ties within families and communities.
+It is also a day to strengthen ties within families and communities.

-Throughout the Vernal Equinox, we are taught the importance of coexistence with nature and are called to apply this to our daily lives.
+Through the Vernal Equinox, we learn the importance of coexistence with nature,

-Let's use this holiday as an opportunity to raise awareness of the importance of nature and life.
+Let's take this holiday as an opportunity to raise awareness of the importance of cherishing nature and life.

 About Hagoita decorations for New Year